 The question I am always asked, as someone who does not stand to make a profit from my clients purchases, “do all my appliances need to match (from the same company)?
 Well, my opinion is that an appliance is just that…..an appliance.
 It’s a work horse and should be the function part of your new kitchen.
 They are not decorative pieces.
 Get the appliances that work best for you!
 And yes if you have just always wanted that Wolf Range but the other Wolf appliances and/or it’s sister company Sub Zero’s refrigerator just doesn’t fit into your budget, then mix and match!

 And if that means……..
 A KitchenAid dishwasher (because it fits your large dishes and your price range), a Wolf Range (because your husband thinks it’s macho….. and it is), a Miele wall oven (because it’s just so….. perfect for what you do), and a Thermador refrigerator (because of the metal, not plastic interior parts which you find durable enough for your clan)…….. then fine.
 If these are the appliances that will function the best for you, do it.
 Remember, the kitchen, while it is the hub of the house these days and a gathering place for family and friends, is a work room (or play room if you like to cook as much as me).
+This is a bit like putting together your ultimate music or surround sound system; you get the components that make that system rock!
 I say just make sure to match the finish; all stainless, all black, all white etc. because if you mix and match the colors (and the brands) then it can start to look like you made do with what you had and/or did not think your new kitchen design through.

 Now you might say, “eeewwww”!
 That will look awful.
 It won’t if you think it through and get a designers help.
 I am a firm believer of giving both form and function equal billing in your new space unless you don’t really cook and just use your kitchen for reheating restaurant leftovers.
 If you do cook, even a little, your kitchen needs to function for how you use it…. how you cook.
 The operative word is function!